 The climb up Eugenstaffel is no easy feat, but the views from the top are definitely worth it.
 The steps begin alongside the National Gallery of Modern Art and continue through the lovely park, with panoramic views of Eugensplatz.

 If you want to save time and effort, take bus #42 to Alexanderstrasse.
-Below is a large path through a hillside of greenery and into the heart of a curved fountain which flows through the park.
+Below is a large path through a hillside of greenery and into the heart of a curved fountain that flows through the park.
 The park is a great place to unwind and relax, with chilled cafés and beer gardens as well as several ideal locations to observe the world go by.

 The statues of Galatea date to the 1890 Greek myth.
 The park is a favorite place to be visited in the summer due to its cold breezes and its views over the city, along with the ice-cream store Pinguin just outside the building.